top of page

 First Responders and Military:

-Military, Veteran, and Emergency Responder work is incredibly stressful, unpredictable, and requires those in these fields to cope with many factors.
+My career is now focused primarily on "helping the helpers" in our community and I serve a large number of Military, Veteran, First Responders, other clinicians, nurses, and doctors.
+In these fields, work is incredibly stressful, unpredictable, and requires those in the field to cope with many factors that are not just "the job."
 In therapy we look at not only the situation that occurred but also at the public's perceptions, victims’ families, the media, and how critical incidents affect co-workers.
 Not to mention how it all impacts your home and social experiences outside of the workplace.

 Critical incidents and chronic stress can influence not only the First Responder and Military/Veterans, but also families, friendships, and caring for and connecting to children.
 The effects of chronic stress and/or traumatic stress often affect the individual's ability to effectively cope with daily life and work.